mecid/mecid.github.io/_posts/2022-09-28-mastering-dynamic-island-in-swiftui.md

 > To learn about the basics of live activity widgets, take a look at my dedicated "Displaying live activities in iOS 16" post.

-The WidgetKit framework provides us with a particular type of configuration called ActivityConfiguration, allowing us to define a live activity widget.
+The WidgetKit framework provides us with a particular type of configuration called *ActivityConfiguration*, allowing us to define a live activity widget.

 ```swift
 @available(iOSApplicationExtension 16.1, *)